BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 Now that we can deal with the class imbalance, we experiment with other models to reduce the false negatives.

 ## Improving performance
 We experiment with a different approach to handle class imbalance and observe the performance of the mode.
 We introduce the notion of class weights.
 In this approach, we assign weights to the Legit and Fraud classes; by assigning higher weights to the minority class(Fraud) and lower weights to the majority class(Legit), the model is trained to pay more attention to the minority class samples during the optimization process.
-In determining how to assign the weights,
+In determining how to assign these weights, we use sklearn.utils to help compute them  as below

 ```